Time Off Accruals During Absences

 for PB Staff.
 Professional Staff in the Overtime Eligible (PAO) salary plan also accrue time off and receive pay for absences allowed under the Overtime policy.

-All Staff do not receive pay nor accrue time off during the following situations: a temporary or permanent reduction of force, a leave of absence, an FMLA leave that is not covered by any type of paid time off, or time away from work not covered by a policy listed in Sections A or C.
+All Staff do not receive pay nor accrue time off during the following situations: a reduction in force, a layoff of 30 days or more, a leave of absence, an FMLA leave that is not covered by any type of paid time off, or time away from work not covered by a policy listed in Sections A or C.

 - If an employee does not return to the job after 30 calendar days without pay, the department must initiate a leave of absence or termination.
 (The amount of work hours is prorated by FTE for part-time Staff.)